alienflip/zku.one-Course/week_7/README.md

 3. Write in brief ( 1- 2 line for each) about the polygon’s product stack.
 Refer this Polygons ZK Product Overview

 ```

 ```

 4. Write in brief (at least 4 -5 lines) about your learnings throughout the course.

 ```
+1. before the course, I had a cursory understanding of why a zkp is useful.
+It is now significantly better.
+What is also nice is that I know where the gaps in my knowledge are with zkps.
+This is potentially even more valuable that what I learned during the course.
 ```

 5. Please provide an update on what you have achieved on your final project and what you plan on doing next.